 These used to be the stables of Emperor Rudolph II, but they are now used for exhibitions.
-It is one of the most highly regarded galleries in the Czech Republic and regularly shows incredibly important works of art in temporary exhibitions.
+It is one of the most highly regarded galleries in the Czech Republic and regularly shows significant works of art in temporary exhibitions.

 The Golden Lane

 Some say that this is the most romantic place in the whole of Prague Castle.
-It is where the alchemists of Emperor Rudolph II used to live and work, and was also home to the world famous Franz Kafka.
-Nowadays the Golden Lane has retained its heritage, with a number of craftspeople plying their trade here – making it perfect for shopping.
+The alchemists of Emperor Rudolph II used to live and work and was also home to the world-famous Franz Kafka.
+Nowadays, the Golden Lane has retained its heritage, with several craftspeople plying their trade here – making it perfect for shopping.